Digital-Media/fhooe-web-dock/README.md

 - Windows: Double-click `CleanReinstall.bat` or run the command in a PowerShell/command prompt.
 - Mac OS X/Linux: Run `./CleanReinstall.sh` from a terminal/shell.
 If the file is not executable, run `chmod +x CleanReinstall.sh` first.

-:warning: Warning: This script assumes you only use *fhooe-web-dock* on your system.
-It will affect other Docker environments as well!
+This script does the following:

-1. Stop all running *fhooe-web-dock* containers (`docker compose down -v`).
+1. Stop all running *fhooe-web-dock* containers (`docker compose stop`).
+2. Ask for permission to remove the *fhooe-web-dock* containers and images.
-2. Remove all unused images, containers, networks, and volumes (`docker system prune --volumes -a -f`).
-This will also affect other Docker environments on your system!
+3. If permisssion is granted, remove images, containers, networks, and volumes (`docker compose down --rmi all --volumes --remove-orphans`).
+4. Removes any other dangling images belonging to *fhooe-web-dock* (`docker image prune --force --filter "label=com.docker.compose.project=%COMPOSE_PROJECT_NAME%"`).
-3. Update *fhooe-web-dock* from GitHub (`git pull`).
+5. Update *fhooe-web-dock* from GitHub (`git pull`).
+6. Build the images from scratch, ignoring cached layers (`docker compose build --no-cache`).
-4. Create and start the containers again (`docker compose up -d`).
+7. Create and start the containers again (`docker compose up -d`).

 ## Working With the Containers